keegnotrub/jquery.fancyzoom/README.md

-Easiest way to get the latest version is to just [download](https://github.com/krug/jquery.fancyzoom/zipball/master) the `kurg-jquery.fancyzoom.zip` file straight from github.
+Easiest way to get the latest version is to just [download](https://github.com/krug/jquery.fancyzoom/zipball/master) the `krug-jquery.fancyzoom.zip` file straight from github.
 Once unzipped, place the contents of the `js`, `css` and `img` folders accordingly into your site.